 The cave had, of course, been in existence for thousands of years.
-It was worn into the bluffs by Ohio River flooding, probably extensively during the melting following the Wisconsin Ice Age which ended about 10,000 years ago.
+It was worn into the bluffs by Ohio River flooding, probably extensively during the melting following the Wisconsin Ice Age, which ended about 10,000 years ago.
 The effects of the 1811-1812 New Madrid earthquake (7 and 7.5 on today's Richter scale) may have further contributed to the formation of the cave.

 Through a relationship with Duff, Samuel Mason moved his base of operations to Cave-In-Rock in 1797.
-Mason had been a Revolutionary War militia captain and later served as an associate judge in Pennsylvania, before moving his family to Kentucky.
+Mason had been a Revolutionary War militia captain and later served as an associate judge in Pennsylvania before moving his family to Kentucky.
 After arriving in Kentucky, Samuel Mason became the leader of a gang of river pirates and highwaymen outlaws who wreaked havoc around Cave-In-Rock, Stack Island (a point on the Mississippi River about 200 miles north of New Orleans) and along the Natchez Trace.
 Mason’s gang’s practice was to rob travelers going down the rivers.
 They also pirated boats carrying merchandise and supplies down the rivers.
 It was common practice for men to move supplies down the rivers, abandon the flatboats at the end of their journey, then return home along the Natchez Trace.
 If the Mason gang missed robbing them on one of the great rivers, they’d have yet another opportunity to rob them on land along the Natchez Trace.

-There is some belief that the first recorded serial kills in American history might have spent time at Cave-In-Rock.
+Some believe that the first recorded serial kills in American history might have spent time at Cave-In-Rock.
 Micajah and Wiley Harpe, known as “Big” and “Little” Harpe, were active during the last decade of the 18th Century.
 The Harpe brothers (who may actually have just been cousins) spread killing and despair wherever they went.
 While they operated primarily in Kentucky and Tennessee, there are some accounts of their horrible activities on the Illinois side of the Ohio River.

-“Big” Harpe was the first of these three bandits to lose his head to captors, but eventually Samuel Mason and “Little” Harpe were captured, killed and beheaded.
+“Big” Harpe was the first of these three bandits to lose his head to captors, but eventually, Samuel Mason and “Little” Harpe were captured, killed and beheaded.
 Their heads and skulls were left in strategic places in plain view to deter any future outlaws.
 Their departure only made way for the next generation of thieves and counterfeiters!

-|This photograph of Pott's Inn, was taken in the 1920s by Cave-In-Rock.|
+|This photograph of Pott's Inn was taken in the 1920s by Cave-In-Rock.|

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.